Social welfare system in Ireland

 Universal payments

-Administrative schemes are payments that are not based in legislation but are based on government decisions and administrative guidelines.
-Examples include the awarding of credits, the Christmas Bonus and the Fuel Allowance.
+Some payments are not based in legislation but are based on government decisions and administrative guidelines.
+For example:

 You can report possible cases of fraud to the Department.